aws-samples/aws-hpc-tutorials/content/06-fsx-for-lustre/_index.md

 In this workshop, you learn how to use [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) with [AWS ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/) and complete the following steps:

+- Create a managed Lustre filesystem with FSx Lustre
 - Upload files from an AWS Cloud9 instance to an Amazon S3 bucket.
-- Create a new cluster with AWS ParallelCluster and Amazon FSx for Lustre.
+- Create a new cluster with AWS ParallelCluster and mount the filesystem
-- Run an IO intensive application to test Lustre performances.
+- Run an I/O intensive application to test Lustre performances.
 - Push and get files using Lustre HSM.
 - Delete the cluster and the Lustre partition.